What is the Secondary School curriculum?

-Stamford’s Secondary School is organized into a Middle School (Grades 6-8) and a High School (Grades 9-12).
-Developmentally-appropriate courses are planned for each grade level, which are well-supported by proven-effective primary and supplemental resources.
-One special area of focus is our STEM/Innovation (STEMinn) program, which blends the learning of our mathematics, sciences and innovation strands.
-Additionally, the entire program is broad and balanced in content, holistic in approach, developing the whole child, and imbued with the notion of international mindedness, which is paramount to Stamford being an international school.
+Stamford’s Secondary School is organized into a Middle School (grades 6-8) and High School (grades 9-12).
+Developmentally-appropriate courses are planned for each grade level, which is well-supported by proven-effective primary and supplemental resources.
+One special area of focus is our STEM/Innovation (STEMinn) program, which blends the learning of our mathematics, sciences and innovation strands of learning.
+Additionally, the entire program is broad and balanced in content, holistic in approach, developing the whole child, and imbued with the notion of international mindedness, which is paramount to Stamford as an international school.

-The High School will consist of two years of Stamford integrated courses (Grades 9-10) and then two years of Diploma Programme and Stamford courses (Grades 11-12).
-The courses in Grades 9-10 are developed using the same principles as the DP courses, to best prepare students.
-That means the courses are standards-based and inquiry-based in approach, with similar assessment objectives (knowledge, evaluation, analysis, application, etc.).
-The courses embed approaches to learning skills (ATLs), with international mindedness and global citizenship at the core.
+The High School will consist of two years of Stamford integrated courses (grades 9-10) and then two years of Diploma Programme and Stamford high school diploma courses (grades 11-12).
+The courses in grades 9-10 are developed using the same principals as the DP courses, to best prepare students.
+That means the courses are standards-based and inquiry-based in approach, they use similar assessment objectives (knowledge, evaluation, analysis, application, etc.), they embed approaches to learning skills (ATLs), and they have international mindedness and global citizenship at their heart.
 More information about the Diploma Programme is below.

 Courses in both the Middle School and High School are based on the rigorous and proven American Education Reaches Out (AERO) and Common Core Plus standards.
 Teaching and learning are enhanced through the pairing of external standardized exams that happen twice a year (see Measures of Academic Progress below).